 For an unnatural color, the purple in this style sits so naturally with the black.
 This style incorporates customized highlights that subtly blend into the black hair.
 The purple hair frames the face and is sparingly placed around the long bob.
 The look is ideal for women with thick black hair.

-How Long Does It Take To Do A Balayage?
+How Long Does It Take To Do A Balayage For Black Hair?

 Depending on the color you’ve chosen for your hair, it can take from one 30 minute session to multiple 45-minute sessions to achieve the balayage look.
 A dark brown balayage can be achieved within 20-30 minutes whereas a major transition from black platinum or baby blonde can take multiple 30-45 minute sessions.

-How To Maintain A Balayage On Black Hair
+How To Maintain A Balayage For Black Hair

 A natural balayage that is fading from black to a brown or blonde does not take a lot of upkeep.
 For a really light blonde, you could use a purple or blue shampoo to keep the color fresh and toned.
 Apart from this, you can simply let your hair grow and get regular trims until you are left with subtle sun-kissed tips.